-The Company recognizes revenue for product at a point in time following the transfer of control and satisfaction of the performance obligation of such items to the customer, under ASC Topic 606-Revenue from Contracts with Customers ("ASC 606"), which typically occurs upon customer pick-up at the facilities.
+The Company recognizes revenue for product at a point in time following the transfer of control and satisfaction of the performance obligation of such items to the customer, under ASC 606, which typically occurs upon customer pick-up at the facilities.
 The Company's standard collection terms are generally 30 days, with certain customer payment terms extending up to 60 days.

 Certain of the Company's contracts contain shortfall provisions that calculate agreed upon fees that are billed when the customer does not meet the minimum purchases over a period of time defined in each contract and when collectability is reasonably certain.
 As the Company does not have the ability to predict customers' orders over the period, there are constraints around the ability to recognize the variability in consideration related to this condition.
+The Company did not recognize shortfall revenue for the years ended December 31, 2021 and 2020.

 The Company generates service revenue by providing transportation, storage solutions and contract labor services to companies in the oil and gas industry.
-Transportation services typically consist of transporting frac sand from the plant facilities to the wellsite.
-The amount invoiced reflects the transportation services rendered.
+Transportation services typically consist of transporting product from the plant facilities to the wellsite.
+The amounts invoiced reflects the transportation services rendered.
 The amount invoiced for storage solutions and contract labor services reflect the amount of time these services were utilized in the billing period.
 Transportation, storage solutions and contract labor services are contracted through work orders executed under established pricing terms.

-The Company's contracts for product consist of a single performance obligation as the promise to transfer individual goods or services is not separately identifiable from other promises and, therefore, are not distinct.
+The Company's contracts for product consist of a single performance obligation as the promise to transfer product is not separately identifiable from other promises within the contract and, therefore, are not distinct.
 For the portion of the Company's contracts that contain multiple performance obligations, such as work orders containing a combination of product and services, the Company allocates the transaction price to each performance obligation identified in the contract based on relative stand-alone selling prices, or estimates of such prices, and recognize the related revenue as control of each individual product or service is transferred to the customer, in satisfaction of the corresponding performance obligations.